MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

         Alternatively, you can select a [custom VM image](#use-custom-vm-images-for-your-hosted-machine) that has been shared with your account.

-    1. Optionally, select the [custom network connection](#use-a-custom-virtual-network-for-your-hosted-machines) you want your hosted machine to be provisioned with Microsoft Entra ID.
+    1. Optionally, select the [custom network connection](#use-a-custom-virtual-network-for-your-hosted-machines) you want your hosted machine to be provisioned with.
 Otherwise, you'll automatically connect to the Microsoft Hosted Network.

     1. Review and create your hosted machine.